V-coding: Donald Trump Presidency

 Donald Trump signing executive orders during the inauguration day, January 20, 2025.

-Following Executive Order 14168 signed by Donald Trump on the inauguration day of his second presidency where he defined sex and gender as one and the same as biological constant, and where he clearly stated that trans female inmates should be relocated to all-male jails, many female transgender prisoners and several organizations issued lawsuits against the federal State, stating that such order violated the Eighth Amendment's "protection from cruel and unusual punishment" partly because of V-coding, arguing that they "feared for their lives".
-Several judges blocked Trump's order, but federal officials relocated trans women into all-male prisons anyway despite the rulings.
+Following Donald Trump's signing of Executive Order 14168 on the inauguration day of his second presidency—which ordered federal agencies to house trans women in men's prisons and described sex and gender as one and the same—many trans woman prisoners and several organizations issued lawsuits against the federal government, stating that such order violated the Eighth Amendment's "protection from cruel and unusual punishment" partly because of V-coding and arguing that they feared for their lives.
+Several judges blocked Trump's order, but federal officials relocated trans women into all-male prisons despite the rulings as these only applied to the prisoners involved in the litigation.

-Non-incarcerated transgender women revealed they were scared of becoming imprisoned for simply being transgender and thus experiencing V-coding since Trump's second presidency.
+Some non-incarcerated trans women stated they feared being imprisoned for being trans and thus being vulnerable to V-coding since the beginning of Trump's second presidency.